 Consensus statements are non-distinguishing items ranked similarly by participants that show comparable rankings across all factors (van Exel & de Graaf, 2005).
 21 consensus statements represented agreement on 32% of items in the Q-set.
 They have been grouped into two perspectives.

 The first consensus perspective contained 8 statements and reflected agreement on the role of the clinical psychologist to consider complexity and be respectful in clinical work with people with psychosis.
-Clinical psychologists should consider the emotional challenges that might be associated with talking about sexuality and intimacy (30), and be mindful that personal characteristics of each client might impact on such a conversation, such as previous experience of sexual abuse (6; 7), the amount of sexual knowledge a client has (32) and the level of social isolation a client was experiencing (26).
+Clinical psychologists should consider the emotional challenges that might be associated with talking about sexuality and intimacy (30), and be mindful that personal characteristics of each client might impact on such a conversation, such as previous experience of sexual abuse (6; 7), the amount of sexual knowledge a client has (32) and the level of social isolation a client is experiencing (26).
 Participants were also mindful that a conversation might be more complex if a client was negatively affected by antipsychotic medication (14) or was older than them (34).
 There was general agreement that although other professionals may ask questions about intimate matters (60), a thorough risk assessment would most likely cover sexual and intimate matters (5).

 A concurrent perspective demonstrated strong views on misconceptions about people with psychosis in terms of sexual and intimate relationship needs and the impact of mental health on behaviour.
 The highest possible disagreement was in terms of statements that sexuality was not important to people with psychosis (10).
 Participants widely recognised that sexual and intimate relationships may be part of someone’s recovery journey (24).
 There was significant disagreement that people with psychosis that would neither be interested in a sexual relationship or would not ever experience an intimate relationship (11; 12; 13).
 In addition, there was strong disagreement around assumptions of the abilities of people with psychosis, specifically that they would not be able to maintain a relationship because of social or relationship skills (27; 46).
 Participants did not feel that a conversation about sexuality and intimacy would result in disinhibited behaviour in an inpatient setting (56) or inappropriate behaviour towards others (50; 55), nor that asking about such a topic would influence a person’s psychotic symptoms (64).